emacsmirror/nanowrimo/README.md

 If you wish to change the way words are counted please you can customize `nanowrimo-count-words-function`.
-By default all words (as defined by `forward-word`) are counted unless you are in org mode *and* have org-wc.el installed.
+By default all words (as defined by `forward-word`) are counted unless you are in org mode *and* have [org-wc](https://github.com/dato/org-wc) installed.
 In this case, only the current subtree is counted with the thought that you will create a subtree for each day.
+In addition, org-mode markup like drawers are ignored when counting words.

 Future Plans